arora123/Data-Structure-and-Algorithms-in-Python-/README.md

 # Data-Structure-and-Algorithms-in-Python-
-This Repository contains codes for Data Structure and Algorithms implementation in Python with some interesting use cases and exercises.
+This Repository contains codes for Data Structure and Algorithms implementation in Python with some interesting use cases and exercises inspired by codebasics

 linked list part1.py